m-hassan-tariq/LazyLoadingAngularJS/README.md

                 templateUrl: '/Scripts/app/modules/candidate/views/onBoardingApp.candidate.html',
                 resolve: {
                     allCandidates: function ($ocLazyLoad) {
-                        return $ocLazyLoad.load([{
+                        // You can include $ocLazyLoad and use the function load which returns a promise.
+It supports                         //   a single dependency or multiple dependencies (array). return $ocLazyLoad.load([{
                             name: 'onBoardingApp.candidate',
                             files: ['/Scripts/app/modules/candidate/onBoardingApp.candidate.js'],
+                            // You can define optional parameters to each module.
                             // {cache: false, timeout: 5000}
                             cache: false
                         }, {